arpitbbhayani/articles/blogs/idf.md

 ![Probability](https://user-images.githubusercontent.com/4745789/76229411-29ff8380-6248-11ea-9518-6cbc4c6947da.png)

-The fraction inside the logarithm in the IDF function is oddly similar to the above probability in fact it is the inverse of probability defined above.
+The fraction inside the logarithm in the IDF function is oddly similar to the above probability, in fact, it is the inverse of probability defined above.
 Hence we could redefine IDF using this probability as

 ![IDF as probability](https://user-images.githubusercontent.com/4745789/76229704-a09c8100-6248-11ea-9960-0cfd5f45dcce.png)

 By defining IDF as a probability, we could now estimate the true IDF of a term by observing a random sample instead and computing IDF on this sampled data.

 # IDF of conjunction
 Computing IDF for a single term is fine but what happens when we have multiple terms?
 How would that fare out?
-This is a very common usecase in Information Retrieval where we need to rank documents for a given search query; and the search query more often than not contains multiple terms.
+This is a very common use case in Information Retrieval where we need to rank documents for a given search query, and the search query more often than not contains multiple terms.

 For finding IDF of multiple terms in conjunction we make an assumption - the occurrences of terms are statistically independent and because of this the equation below holds true